 It’s funny how that works isn’t it?
-When I eventually became a mom I learned that I knew nothing.
-I learned that it was so much harder that I had ever dreamed.
+When I eventually became a mom, I learned that I knew nothing.
+I learned that it was so much harder than I had ever dreamed.
 (Yes, in some ways I think a classroom of 28 first graders is still easier.)
-And I learned that there are some secrets to this gig that I was never privy to as a classroom teacher.
-(See #4) I’d love to share a little of that with you.
+And I learned that there are some secrets to this gig that I was never privy to as a classroom teacher (see #4).
+I’d love to share a little of that with you.

 We’ve covered this before, but it bears repeating: STOP counting to three.
 Mean what you say and say what you mean.
 EXPECT obedience the first time.
 Yes, I know that counting gets them moving.
 Yes, I know that your kids might even respond before you get to three.
 You are missing the point.
 By EVER counting to 3, you are teaching them that whenever you give a command, they will have at least 3 chances to consider doing it.

-If you find that you really feel compelled to give some sort of reminder with a very young child, try saying something like “I need you to obey.”
-This will remind them that there is indeed a consequence coming if they cannot get off the “fence” about your command.
+If you find that you really feel compelled to give some sort of reminder to a very young child, try saying something like “I need you to obey.”
+This will remind them that there is indeed a consequence coming if they cannot “get off the fence” about your command.

 When you tell your child to do something, stop and think it out first.
 Make sure your words make sense and don’t contradict themselves.
 A silly one would be “close your mouth and eat.”
-I’ve been guilty of saying this one and we always laugh because it’s impossible to do that!
-(Don’t worry, it’s ok to laugh when you say something silly as a parent—why not?)
+I’ve been guilty of saying this one, and we always laugh because it’s impossible to do that!
+(Don’t worry, it’s okay to laugh when you say something silly as a parent—why not?)